National Cancer Institute Designation

-Central to The University of Kansas Cancer Center's vision of eliminating the cancer burden in the heartland was achieving designation by the National Cancer Institute (NCI) in June 2012.
+Central to The University of Kansas Cancer Center's vision of eliminating the cancer burden in the Heartland was achieving designation by the National Cancer Institute (NCI) in June 2012.
 NCI designation signifies that our academic cancer center has achieved the highest standards and that promising cancer research leading directly to improved care and treatment is taking place right here in our own community.
-Currently, there are 27 NCI-designated Cancer Centers and 41 NCI-designated Comprehensive Cancer Centers in the United States.

-NCI designation is the highest recognition for an academic cancer center, opening doors to expanded research funding and related economic benefits and jobs, and bringing the most advanced cancer care to patients.
+NCI-designated cancer centers are major players in developing new cancer treatments and more effective approaches to cancer prevention, early-detection and diagnosis.
+It opens doors to expanded research funding and related economic benefits and jobs, and brings the most advanced cancer care to patients.

-With NCI designation, our region will achieve a new level of excellence as a bioscience research center, providing the opportunity to more fully leverage the research investments made by the University of Kansas and the Stowers Institute for Medical Research.
+With NCI designation, our region has achieved a new level of excellence as a bioscience research center, providing the opportunity to more fully leverage the research investments made by the University of Kansas and the Stowers Institute for Medical Research.

 NCI designation drives growth across many related segments of the regional economy.
-Approximately 1,200 employees, including faculty, research support, clinical and administrative staff are specifically devoted to cancer clinical care and research activities.
-Cancer center leaders estimate that from 2006-2011, the NCI designation pursuit created 1,014 regional jobs and had a regional economic impact of $346 million.
-By 2016, they estimate the number of jobs created will reach 2,241 and the regional economic impact of NCI Investments will total $1.93 billion.
+Approximately 1,200 employees, including faculty, research support, clinical and administrative staff, are specifically devoted to cancer care and research activities.
+Since 2007, the NCI designation pursuit has created more than 3,300 jobs and had a regional economic impact of $1.3 billion through 2015.

-Most importantly, NCI designation at KU means Kansans do not have to travel out of state to find the most advanced care and clinical trials.
-They are available close to home.
+Most importantly, NCI designation at KU means Kansans do not have to travel out of state to find the most advanced cancer care and access to cutting-edge clinical trials.
+They will be available close to home.